squeakycheese75/redact/README.md

 Redact

-Why, we built Redact as a faster, less compute heavy alternate to [Redactrus](https://github.com/whuang8/redactrus).
-Redactrus is a great project and provides a lot of flexiblity.
-We had issues with it's usage of regex's, in that we found that with our log volume the Redactrus was consuming significant resources.
-Redact uses Go's struct tagging to allow the tagging of fileds that you want to redact the value.
+We developed Redact as a faster and more resource-efficient alternative to [Redactrus](https://github.com/whuang8/redactrus).
+While Redactrus is a great project that offers considerable flexibility, we encountered challenges with its use of regular expressions.
+Specifically, when dealing with our log volume, Redactrus consumed significant computational resources.
+In contrast, Redact utilizes Go's struct tagging feature, enabling the tagging of specific fields for value redaction.

 ### Usage